 \begin{definition}[Rotation distance] For two spherical signals $x, \hhatx$, the rotation distance is defined as

-where $\hhatx_{r}(u) = \hhatx(r \circ u)$ is the rotated spherical signal of $\hhatx$ and $\| \cdot \|$ is the norm representation. \end{definition} Any valid norm can be applied in the rotation distance (Def.~\ref{def:rotationDistance}).
-In the case of spherical signals, we adopt the following norm. \begin{definition}[Normalized spherical norm] For a spherical signal $x: \mbS_{2} \to \reals$, the normalized spherical norm is defined as
+where $\hhatx_{r}(u) = \hhatx(r (u))$ is the rotated spherical signal of $\hhatx$ by the rotation $r$ and $\| \cdot \|$ is the norm representation. \end{definition} Any valid norm can be applied in the rotation distance (Def.~\ref{def:rotationDistance}).
+In the case of spherical signals, we adopt the normalized spherical norm. \begin{definition}[Normalized spherical norm] For a spherical signal $x: \mbS_{2} \to \reals$, the normalized spherical norm is defined as